SIVA3161/ShowTime/README.md

 - **Detail Page:** Displays detailed information about popular movies.
 - **Paging 3:** Implements efficient data loading and pagination.
 - **Pull to Refresh:** Allows users to refresh the movie list by pulling down.
+- **Search :** Allows users to search their favorite movie from the api

 ## Screenshots